-Businesses in Australia and New Zealand are wasting AU$56 billion per annum on unnecessary and time consuming administrative tasks, according to research released today by The Workforce Institute at Kronos Incorporated and Coleman Parkes Research.
+Did you know?
+Businesses in Australia and New Zealand are wasting AU$56 billion per annum on unnecessary and time consuming administrative tasks, according to 2016 research by The Workforce Institute at Kronos Incorporated and Coleman Parkes Research.

 The $56bn Question reveals workforces across Australia and New Zealand are burdened by complexity and poor performing technology.
-According to the results, the time your employees are being bogged down with non-essential tasks is severely impacting productivity and creating losses of AU$3,900 per year, per employee.
+According to the results, the time your employees are being bogged down with non-essential tasks is severely impacting productivity.
+On average, this is creating losses of AU$3,900 per year, per employee.

 Organisations need to focus on boosting employee engagement by treating their people as valued assets not as an expense.
+How can they do this?
 By increasing collaboration and reducing the administrative burden through automation technology, organisations are better equiped to empower employees to increase productivity and profitability.

 Commenting on the importance of the report, Joyce Maroney, director of The Workforce Institute, said, “Strong employee engagement is fundamental to a business’ bottom line, with engaged employees much more likely to “go the extra mile”.
 However, this report demonstrates that engagement is not currently a core focus for HR teams or business leaders.”